sww1235/edc-mux-board/README.md

 from i2c master.
 Will need to set data in `data_to_master` register then set read_req high. (depends on how fast arduino can respond to interrupt)

+always have master send three bytes.
+Some instructions will ignore third byte.

 | Primary Bit Pattern (Command) | Secondary Bit Pattern (selection/data) | tertiary bit pattern (data) | Description |
 |-------------------------------|----------------------------------------|-----------------------------|-------------|
 | `000X.XXXX` | `000Y.YYYY` | `VVVV.VVVV` | Matrix mixer controls. </br> Primary selects output with bits 0-3 selecting device 0 through 15 and bit 4 selects channel 0 or channel 1 of i2s audio stream. </br> Secondary selects which input volume is being controlled with bits 0-3 selecting device 0 through 15 and bit 4 selects channel 0 or channel 1 of i2s audio stream. </br> Tertiary is a 16 bit representation of the linear volume control of the input in the output. </br>So to zero the volume of input 4 channel 1 in output 8 channel 2, you would send 3 i2c messages: `0001.1000` => `0000.0100` => `0000.0000` |